gregorypost89/Indicators/README.md

         idList.append(identifier)
 ```

-We save the data in the list to a dataframe:
+We save the data in the list to a DataFrame:

 ```
 df['id'] = DataFrame(idList)